daltlc/ram-react/README.md

 2.``` npm install ```

-3.Then run ```npm run start``` to start up the react-app and run on localhost:3000
+3.Then run ```npm run start``` to start up the react-app and run on localhost:3000 for development view.

+  If you'd like to do a full build, go ahead and run ```npm run build```

-4.In browser, navigate to https://localhost:3000
+4.In browser, navigate to https://localhost:3000(after building it will be port:5000)